theAvoidact.com

 5. Prepare and file the third-party complaint.

-Any failure in that chain forfeits the GC's impleader rights for contractual claims.
+Any failure in that chain forfeits the GC's impleader rights.
 The sub and its insurer benefit without contributing to the plaintiff's recovery.
 The GC absorbs the entire verdict.

 For construction litigators managing active dockets, this rule requires proactive monitoring.
 Cases move to note-of-issue status faster than defendants sometimes expect, particularly in active courthouses.
-A defendant who is tracking the 90-day deadline but is not monitoring the case calendar may find that the note of issue was filed before the deadline expired, cutting off impleader rights entirely.
+A defendant who is tracking the 90-day deadline but is not monitoring the case calendar may find that the note of issue was filed earlier than anticipated, creating an additional hurdle to impleader.

 Documentation urgency: contracts and certificates of insurance